Kara Lynn Joyce: College career

 Joyce attended the University of Georgia (UGA), where she swam for coach Jack Bauerle's Georgia Bulldogs swimming and diving team in National Collegiate Athletic Association (NCAA) and Southeastern Conference (SEC) competition from 2004 to 2007.
 During her first year, Joyce won two individual NCAA championships (50-meter and 100-meter freestyle, short course), and helped Georgia to its third consecutive national runner-up finish.
 As a sophomore, she along with junior Mary DeScenza led Georgia to its first NCAA Women's Swimming and Diving Championship in four years and defended her individual titles in the 50-yard and 100-yard freestyle, as well as adding a fourth place in the 200-yard freestyle.
 Joyce was also a key swimmer on four of Georgia's five NCAA Championship relays.
 En route to their victory, the Bulldogs became the first team in NCAA swimming history to win all five relays.

 During the 2006 NCAA Championships, contested at UGA's Gabrielsen Natatorium, Joyce led the Bulldogs to a second-place finish with five NCAA titles and Swimmer of the Year honors.
 On the first day of the meet, she broke the American record in the 50-yard freestyle, previously held by former Bulldog Maritza Correia.
 Joyce defended her 100-yard freestyle title and added to that with a win in the 200-yard freestyle.
 By winning all three, she became the first swimmer in the 25-year history of the Women's NCAA Championships to win the 50-yard, 100-yard, and 200-yard freestyle events.

 Joyce earned All-American honors three consecutive years.
 She was the recipient of the 2006–07 Honda Sports Award for Swimming and Diving, recognizing her as the outstanding college female swimmer of the year.

 International career

 2004 Athens Summer Olympics

 At the 2004 Summer Olympics, Joyce earned a pair of silver medals as a member of the 4×100-meter freestyle and the 4×100-meter medley relays.
 In her individual events, Joyce finished fifth in both the 50-meter and 100-meter freestyle races.

 2005 World Aquatics Championships

 At the 2005 World Aquatics Championships, Joyce received a bronze medal competing in 4×100-meter freestyle relay.

-2007 World Aquatics Championships

 2008 Beijing Summer Olympics

 At the 2008 Beijing Olympics, Joyce once again earned a pair of silver medals as a member of the 4×100-meter freestyle and the 4×100-meter medley relays.
 In her individual event, Joyce finished sixth in the 50-meter freestyle.